 - Infusion reactions have happened with this drug.
 Sometimes, these could be severe or life-threatening.
-Tell your doctor right away if you have rash, itching, fever or chills, shakiness, shortness of breath, wheezing, flushing, dizziness, or passing out, back pain, or neck pain.
+Tell your doctor right away if you have a rash, itching, fever or chills, shakiness, shortness of breath, wheezing, flushing, dizziness or passing out, back pain, or neck pain.

 - If you have had an organ transplant, talk with your doctor.
 This drug may raise the chance of organ transplant rejection.

 - If you are having or have had a stem cell transplant with stem cells from someone else (allogeneic), talk with your doctor.
 Some problems with these types of stem cell transplants have happened in people who have had this drug.
 These problems can be very bad and can lead to death.